TesterTesterov/SilkyArcTool/README.md

 ## English
 ![image](https://user-images.githubusercontent.com/66121918/147122698-36aa4d55-3d18-43ee-a86d-f2d73367be86.png)
 1. Run the tool (main.py or .exe).
-2. Print filename (with extension!!!).
+2. Print filename (with extension!!!) or choose it by clicking on button "...".
-3. Print directory.
+3. Print directory or choose it by clicking on button "...".
 4. Print "0", if thou want to unpack, or "1", if thou want to pack.
 5. Just wait until it done.